 Saigon was officially renamed Ho Chi Minh City in 1976.
 Many locals still use the name Saigon, and you'll find it on T-shirts in the markets.
-With nearly 10 million inhabitants, it's the largest city in Vietnam and drives the country's economic engine.
+With nearly 13 million inhabitants, it's the largest city in Vietnam and drives the country's economic engine.
 It's fast-paced, innovative and quite chaotic.
 Skyscrapers rise across the landscape alongside brightly colored Buddhist and Hindu temples and French colonial buildings.
-The city proper rises on one side of the Saigon River, while one- and two-story low-rise houses and commercial enterprises line the opposite bank.
+The city proper rises on one side of the Saigon River, while one- and two-story, low-rise houses and commercial enterprises line the opposite bank.

-Pickpockets are known to roam the markets and crowded streets, but violent crime against tourists is unusual.
-Crossing the street is not for the timid, but the dangers can be overblown.
-In the city center, drivers are fully aware of crossing pedestrian traffic.
+With mopeds whizzing by at a fast pace, crossing the street is not for the timid.
+In the city center, though, drivers are fully aware of crossing pedestrian traffic.
 Stay close together, and step out when the traffic is thinnest.
-Keep walking slowly and deliberately at a steady pace while watching the oncoming traffic.
-It will simply flow around you.
+Keep walking slowly and deliberately at a steady pace while watching the oncoming traffic and you'll find that it will simply flow around you.
 Abrupt movements or a sudden dash can throw off the natural flow.
-Once you have done it a few times, you will gain confidence.
-Follow locals as they cross the street to get the hang of it.
+Once you have crossed a few times, you will gain confidence.
+We recommend following locals as they cross the street until you get the hang of it.

 Vietnamese is the national language, but many residents -- especially younger people -- speak and understand English.
 Some older people will also speak French.